 Sandtray Play Work is aimed at children as a means of academic learning, emotional and social skills and regulation.
 Its roots are found in Sandtray Therapy, however SPW is specifically designed for the early learning and school setting.
 The educator, teacher or school counsellor works in collaboration to give the child a space using the sand tray and miniatures, to learn, regulate emotions and collaborate with peers to formulate their own unique stories.
 This wonderful method can bring a cohesive alliance into class rooms, enable educators/school counsellors to follow children as they express through SPW their untold stories.

 Please note: This method is NOT intended to replace any therapy, it is a learning tool firstly

 Our trainers come from different orientations and have diverse life skills.
 Their passion, however, is what unites them.
 A passion for Sandtray Therapy and a united training program that adheres to ethical standards, guidelines and principles.

-CEO of Opengate Institute, Fiona was responsible for the development and accreditation of the Qualification in Sandtray Therapy (ASQA accredited).
-Fiona is the therapist in residence at Opengate Institute, she is a registered Counsellor & psychotherapist, practicing Sandtray Therapist and a training Jungian International Sandplay practitioner.
-Fiona works with a diverse range of clients including disabilities, (NDIS registered) children, adults, couples and families.
+CEO of Opengate Institute, Fiona was responsible for the development and accreditation of the Qualification in Sandtray Therapy (level 8, ASQA accredited).
+Fiona is the therapist in residence at Opengate Institute, she is a registered Counsellor, practicing Sandtray Therapist and a training Jungian International Sandplay practitioner.
+Fiona works with a diverse range of clients including disabilities, (NDIS provider) children, adults, couples and families.

 Owner of Healing Sands a therapeutic service that uses Sandplay therapy to support healing and growth for clients of all ages.
 Melissa has a background in teaching, she is a registered counsellor and works collaboratively with schools and other stakeholders.
 She specialises in children with complex trauma using Sandplay Therapy.
 Melissa is our Far North Coast trainer.